sierramancia/sierramancia.github.io/_posts/2023-03-20-marching-waves.markdown

   <img src="/assets/Marching Waves/ellie.png" width="full/2">
 </p>

-I still look back on these pieces all the time, but they were painful to make.
-Each took several hours to draw, hunched over a desk drawing one line at a time.
+I still look back on these pieces for inspiration all the time, but they were exhausting to make.
+Each took several hours to draw, hunched over a desk and slowly laying down one line at a time.
 Needless to say, I would not be making anything larger than a standard sheet of paper using this method.

 ## Abstraction

-Later that year I started working with [Processing](https://processing.org).
-My work quickly focused on the art of image rendering, of filters and halftoning, ways of reconstructing an image from an assortment of shapes, patterns, and constraints.
+Later that year I started learning to code with [Processing](https://processing.org).
+My work quickly focused on the art of image rendering, of filters and halftoning, ways of reconstructing an image from a given set of shapes, patterns, and constraints.

-Of course, I immediately wanted to replicate my drawing style in Processing.
-If I did that, I could use a pen plotter to make pieces as big and intricate as I wanted without having to draw them by hand.
-I also immediately got the feeling that it was impossible.
+Soon after, I was already thinking about replicating my drawing style in Processing.
+If I could figure out how to do that, I could use a pen plotter to make pieces as big and intricate as I wanted without having to draw them by hand.
+The prospect was thrilling, but I also immediately got the feeling that it was impossible.

-I started making attempts in late 2019, once I felt proficient enough at coding to give it a shot.
+I started making attempts in late 2019, once I felt good enough at coding to give it a shot.
 I probably was, but my attempts went in the wrong direction.
 I tried to re-create the process too literally, making a virtual pen trace out each line.
 I ignored what was obvious to myself and many other people I showed it to — this is a mathematical function.

 ## The Math